3rd July, 2025

 Because a permit to work is completed as the task is carried out, it acts as a written record of when the work was carried out, who by, and what was done.
 It is always signed off, by both the supervisor and the operative, so it is evidence of the work and checks carried out.

-A permit to work is more of a written record of what is being done, and what has been done, rather than when compared to a risk assessment or method statement that details what will be done.
+A permit to work is more of a written record of what is being done and what has been done because it is filled out during the work.
+In comparison, a risk assessment or method statement details what will be done and is written before the work happens.

-In order for the permit to work to achieve its aims and fulfil its purpose, it needs to cover all the legal requirements and essential points, control the risk sufficiently and clearly set out the procedures in place.
+For a permit to work to achieve its aims and fulfil its purpose, it needs to cover all the legal requirements and essential points, control the risk sufficiently and set out the procedures in place.
 Permits must only be issued by authorised and competent personnel.

 If you need help creating a permit to work, check out these permit to work templates to get you started.